-The North Split Project includes an upgrade of the existing interchange where I-65 and I-70 meet on the northeast side of downtown Indianapolis.
+The North Split Project is an upgrade of the existing interchange where I-65 and I-70 meet on the northeast side of downtown Indianapolis.
 The North Split is the second-most heavily traveled interchange in Indiana.
-Bridges in the interchange area require rehabilitation or replacement due to their poor structural condition.
-The North Split Project will also provide the opportunity to improve operations and efficiency for all users.
+Pavement and bridges in the interchange area require rehabilitation or replacement due to their poor structural condition.
+The North Split Project will also provide the opportunity to improve safety and operations for all users.

 Why is this happening now?

-Portions of the North Split interchange were built 50 years ago.
-The interchange is operating at full capacity and is at the end of its useful life.
+About 214,000 vehicles use the North Split interchange each day.
+Portions of the North Split interchange were built 50 years ago and the infrastructure is in poor condition.
+It is operating at full capacity and crash rates are higher than statewide averages for urban interstates.
+Traffic regularly slows or stops during peak travel periods.
+The interchange is at the end of its useful life.
 Specifically:

-- The current North Split interchange has many complex lane change configurations that create “weaving” conflicts as motorists cross paths to reach their destination.
-Weaving movements with high volumes of traffic are a major cause of congestion and reduced safety on interstates
+- The configuration of the existing interchange creates “weaving” conflicts as motorists cross paths to reach their destination.
+Weaving movements with high volumes of traffic are the primary cause of crashes and congestion in the North Split.

 What is the purpose of the North Split Project?

 The purpose of the North Split Project is to rehabilitate and improve the existing interstate facilities within the project area and reduce or eliminate conditions that contribute to high crash rates and congested conditions.

 What needs must the project meet?